 1. A Fixed Term Lease Has Advantages And Disadvantages

-Before you pick up your phone and get in touch with an eviction attorney, you should know about the advantages that you may have through a fixed term lease.
-Usually, a fixed term lease is a lease that is meant to function for a specific amount of time, like a year, compared to a month to month lease that can exist for a short period of time or an extended period of time depending on the tenant’s specific situation.
-A fixed term lease works differently in different states, of course.
-For example, in California, those who have a fixed term lease can expect their landlords to let them know before the end of the term of their lease about whether or not they plan to renew the lease.
-Usually, this would mean that you as the tenant would know about whether or not your landlord planned to renew the lease about 60 days before the lease expired.
+Before you pick up your phone and get in touch with an eviction attorney, you should know about the advantages that you may have through a fixed-term lease.
+Usually, a fixed-term lease is a lease that is meant to function for a specific amount of time, like a year, compared to a month-to-month lease that can exist for a short period of time or an extended period of time depending on the tenant’s specific situation.
+A fixed-term lease works differently in different states, of course.
+For example, in California, those who have a fixed-term lease can expect their landlords to let them know before the end of the term of their lease about whether or not they plan to renew the lease.
+Usually, this would mean that you as the tenant would know whether or not your landlord planned to renew the lease about 60 days before the lease expired.

 2. You Have Time